Pulkit-Khandelwal/medical-mldg-seg/README.md

 ![medical-mldg-seg](mldg_seg.png)

+### Abstract
+Deep learning models perform best when tested on target (test) data domains whose distribution is similar to the set of source (train) domains.
+However, model generalization can be hindered when there is significant difference in the underlying statistics between the target and source domains.
+In this work, we adapt a domain generalization method based on a model-agnostic meta-learning framework to biomedical imaging.
+The method learns a domain-agnostic feature representation to improve generalization of models to the unseen test distribution.
+The method can be used for any imaging task, as it does not depend on the underlying model architecture.
+We validate the approach through a computed tomography (CT) vertebrae segmentation task across healthy and pathological cases on three datasets.
+Next, we employ few-shot learning, i.e. training the generalized model using very few examples from the unseen domain, to quickly adapt the model to new unseen data distribution.
+Our results suggest that the method could help generalize models across different medical centers, image acquisition protocols, anatomies, different regions in a given scan, healthy and diseased populations across varied imaging modalities.

 ### Code
 - `mldg-seg` folder consists is the main directory for all the PyTorch code for the procedures and experiments